sdsc-ordes/nds-lucid-web-app/README.md

 [![License label](https://img.shields.io/badge/License-Apache2.0-blue.svg?)](http://www.apache.org/licenses/LICENSE-2.0.html)

-## About LUCID
+## 🎯 About LUCID

 The LUCID project aims to improve healthcare quality in Swiss university hospitals through data-driven insights and patient-centered care.
-This web application serves as the central platform for:
+This web application serves as the landing page for the LUCID project:

 - Creating a national data stream for monitoring hospital care quality
 - Identifying and understanding low-value care practices